Space Family Carlvinson: Anika townspeople

 Black, squid like aliens, with two arms and four legs with yellow teardrop-shaped faces.
 They evolved from nautili and live in the mountains, but are unable to swim.
 They bear characters resembling kanji on their forehead that serve to differentiate between each of them, and all are modelled after film directors.
 They serve mostly as Corona's preschool classmates.
 Several are named, but 3 often show up: Jun (ジュン, Jun) (Nakahara), Kō (コー, Ko) (Mitsuzuka), and Jisso (ジッソー, Jissō) (Kashiwakura).
 Jun, modelled after Junkichi Oki, a film director, is a hopeless romantic and has a crush on Parker.
 Ko enjoys fishing, and is modelled after Koichi Kawakita.
 Jisso, who has the habit of placing objects to obscure parts of his face, and is modelled after Akio Jissoji.

 A reptilian alien who is able to fly.
-He is wandering nomad who is sometimes involved with the antics of the locals.
+He is a wandering nomad who is sometimes involved with the antics of the locals.

-Belka's rival from her past as a mercenary, she is a green haired alien with an irritable personality.
+Belka's rival from her past as a mercenary, she is a green-haired alien with an irritable personality.
 Out to defeat Belka, she constantly fails, and lives with the Shovel Mouse.
 Laika holds immense power due to her heritage, and has wings and a tail.

 A dog-like alien with the uncanny ability to disembowel himself and detach his head.
 He is a movie buff in addition to being a film director, and works as the town's theatre owner.

 An elderly alien who consists of a single eye and cannot talk.
 She runs the local candy store.

-A mysterious humanoid woman alien with long dark hair who shows up for the purposes of becoming the town's kindergarten teacher.
+A mysterious humanoid woman alien with long dark hair who shows up for the purpose of becoming the town's kindergarten teacher.
 Her role in town is to run Anika's kindergarten as Corona's teacher.
 She is the candy store owner's niece.

 A koi fish-like alien who, in the spirit of Japanese folktales, became a dragon upon jumping over a waterfall.
 He inhabits the local swamp in Anika, and is able to transform into any form he wishes to, but is unable to transform into his idealized form if he is critiqued.

 An alien that resembles a mouse which constantly holds a shovel.
 He provides housing for Laika and enjoys to dig holes.